-Information in this document is provided solely to enable system and software implementers to use Freescale products.
-There are no express or implied copyright licenses granted hereunder to design or fabricate any integrated circuits based on the information in this document.
-Freescale reserves the right to make changes without further notice to any products herein.
+Freescale Semiconductor Literature Distribution Center P.O.
+Box 5405 Denver, Colorado 80217 1-800-441-2447 or +1-303-675-2140 Fax: +1-303-675-2150 LDCForFreescaleSemiconductor@hibbertgroup.com Information in this document is provided solely to enable system and software implementers to use Freescale Semiconductor products.
+There are no express or implied copyright licenses granted hereunder to design or fabricate any integrated circuits or integrated circuits based on the information in this document.

-Freescale makes no warranty, representation, or guarantee regarding the suitability of its products for any particular purpose, nor does Freescale assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation consequential or incidental damages.
-"Typical" parameters that may be provided in Freescale data sheets and/or specifications can and do vary in different applications, and actual performance may vary over time.
-All operating parameters, including "typicals," must be validated for each customer application by customer's technical experts.
-Freescale does not convey any license under its patent rights nor the rights of others.
-Freescale sells products pursuant to standard terms and conditions of sale, which can be found at the following address: freescale.com/SalesTermsandConditions.
+Freescale Semiconductor reserves the right to make changes without further notice to any products herein.
+Freescale Semiconductor makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does Freescale Semiconductor assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation consequential or incidental damages.
+"Typical" parameters that may be provided in Freescale Semiconductor data sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
+All operating parameters, including "Typicals", must be validated for each customer application by customer's technical experts.
+Freescale Semiconductor does not convey any license under its patent rights nor the rights of others.
+Freescale Semiconductor products are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the Freescale Semiconductor product could create a situation where personal injury or death may occur.
+Should Buyer purchase or use Freescale Semiconductor products for any such unintended or unauthorized application, Buyer shall indemnify and hold Freescale Semiconductor and its officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Freescale Semiconductor was negligent regarding the design or manufacture of the part.

-Freescale and the Freescale logo are trademarks of Freescale Semiconductor, Inc., Reg.
-U.S. Pat. & Tm.
-Off.
-All other product or service names are the property of their respective owners.

-© 2007-2014 Freescale Semiconductor, Inc.
+FreescaleTM and the Freescale logo are trademarks of Freescale Semiconductor, Inc. All other product or service names are the property of their respective owners. © Freescale Semiconductor, Inc. 2006-2014.
+All rights reserved.